Anita Shreve: Career

 Shreve taught at Reading Memorial High School before shifting to Hingham High School.
 Shreve wanted to become a writer, but it wasn't easy.
 Wescott and Shreve had a wall of their apartment covered with all the rejection notices she received.
 While in Kenya, Shreve worked as Deputy Editor for Viva Magazine, an award-winning Kenyan publication under the direction of Salim Lone.
 Some of Shreve's Kenyan adventures also ended up in her books.
 One book, A Change in Altitude, was a fictional account about a climb to the top of Mount Kenya that Wescott and Shreve did with their friends Mary and Richard Oates.
 In the real story, they were near the top of the mountain, and Mary slipped on the ice, but the guide caught her before she fell off the edge.
 In Shreve's version, Mary fell off the edge and died.
 Shreve was a cheerful person, but her stories were often tragic.

 She continued to work as a freelance journalist.
 In 1999, while she was teaching Creative Writing at Amherst College, Oprah Winfrey called, selecting The Pilot's Wife for her book club.
 Since then, Shreve's novels have sold millions of copies worldwide.

 In 2000, her novel The Weight of Water was made into a movie of the same title, directed by Kathryn Bigelow and starring Sean Penn, Sarah Polley, and Elizabeth Hurley.
 Two years later, her novel Resistance became a film of the same name and starred Bill Paxton and Julia Ormond.
 That same year, CBS released The Pilot's Wife as a movie of the week starring Christine Lahti and John Heard.

 Death and legacy

-She died on March 29, 2018, at her home at Newfields, New Hampshire, from cancer.
-She was 71.

-After her death, her husband John Osborn donated a collection of her books to Dedham High School.
+Anita Shreve died on March 29, 2018, aged 71, at her home at Newfields, New Hampshire, from cancer.
+Her widower, John Osborn, donated a collection of her books to Dedham High School.
 The books were given at a special ceremony attended by Osborn and several of her classmates.
 The books are displayed in a special case in the library with a commemorative plaque.